jules2689/trudeau/trudeau/2020-04-21/post_news.md

 **Rosemary**:
 We're going to pull away from the federal briefing.
 If you want to continue watching, go to our website.
-I'll bring in David  to help US wrap that up.
+I'll bring in David  to help us wrap that up.
 I will say, I take little glimmers of optimism where I can get them and Dr. Tam did say  prevented an explosive outbreak in Canada as we've seen in other parts of the world".as we get to maybe the second phase of this, whatever that might bring, that is encouragingnews. to you on what you wanted to talk about.